 To protect both the employee and the University, and to maintain official records to determine if University property has been returned from an off campus location, the Transfer/Separation Checklist, in Workday must be completed when an employee separates employment or transfers departments.

 Policy FN14 Use of University Tangible Non-Capital Property, Capital Property, Supplies, and University Services states "gifting or giving away University property - whether to an individual or to another institution is generally not permitted.
 Exceptions include when there is a benefit between the University and another non-profit organization.
-All exceptions must be approved by the Associate Vice President for Finance and Corporate Controller before the property is donated or gifted."
+All exceptions must be approved by the Associate Vice President for Budget and Finance before the property is donated or gifted."

 With the consent of a department, employees wishing to purchase University-owned property may work with Lion surplus to appropriately purchase the item from Penn State based on its fair market value.